 UNMANNED SYSTEMS: HOW DRONES CAN IMPROVE OUR LIVES

 Unmanned aviation has unleashed a revolution in aviation.
 The question is: How can the private sector truly benefit from drones?
 When will we be able to hail an air taxi?
 How can these be safely integrated in the airspace?
 And how can these new forms of mobility be deployed sustainably?
 In the ILA exhibition area “UAS Innovation Hub” you can meet the key players in unmanned aviation to discuss these questions – and many more.

-See path-breaking innovations in the field of drones, infrastructure and services
+See path-breaking innovations in the field of UAS, infrastructure and drone-based services

 - Discuss with international professionals and experts

 A RANGE OF POSSIBILITIES

 Entire new business models are now possible thanks to drones.
 They can boost service, comfort and safety in a variety of areas, and even save lives by transporting blood bottles for transfusion.

 Drones can inspect wind power stations, bridges or dams.
 They can detect defects that previously could only be found with the laborious efforts of industrial climbers.
 They can be deployed in a fast, safe and inexpensive manner.

 Critical goods like medicine require fast, flexible delivery.
 Drones are an important solution especially in densely populated urban areas because they offer a way to bypass traffic.

 Drones open up a world of new possibilities in the agricultural sector with precision farming.
 Now, the efficient use of machines for seeding and harvesting will be easier than ever before.

 THE ENTIRE SECTOR IN ONE SINGLE LOCATION

 At ILA Berlin, the entire exhibition area "UAS Innovation Hub" will be dedicated to the full spectrum of unmanned aviation.
-Several dozen exhibitors from around the world will be there – ranging from manufacturers to research institutes, and from established system suppliers to up-and-coming startups.
+Exhibitors from around the world will be there – ranging from manufacturers to research institutes, and from established system suppliers to up-and-coming startups.

 Unmanned aviation will also be a focus of ILA’s prestigious conference program, where experts from industry, research and government will engage in focused, friendly dialogue – on issues like future UAS regulations, for example.